 Another way to maximise the rental yield of a property is to undertake renovations and updates to make it more appealing and competitive in the rental market.
 Pay attention to key features tenants are looking for and how you can give your property assets others in the area don’t have to make it more sought-after.
 Higher rental value can be delivered by installing a modern kitchen and bathroom, fresh decor and investing in a property with outdoor space like a garden, or a spare room for a home office.

-What are the Best Rental Yields in the UK 2021?
+What are the Best Rental Yields in UK in 2023?

 Rental yields vary by location and just because one area of the UK has high monthly rent, doesn’t necessarily mean that a property will be more profitable and deliver higher yields.
 For example, while London has the highest rent of anywhere in the UK – the average monthly rent sitting at around £2,700 – the average property price is close to £950,000.
 This means the yields are only around 3.4%.